jdowner212/PointNet_SemanticSegmentation/README.md

 ### Notes before trying it out:
+This repository consists of the semantic segmentation portion of the original PointNet repository, converted to compatibility with Tensorflow 2.x.
+I've also added a 'myCloud' class and utility files for preparing data and visualizing results.

 Before running, you'll need to download the S3DIS dataset, which requires submitting a Google form. (link: https://docs.google.com/forms/d/e/1FAIpQLScDimvNMCGhy_rmBA2gHfDu3naktRm6A8BPwAWWDv-Uhm6Shw/viewform?c=0&w=1).
 After downloading, place the unzipped "Stanford3dDataset_v1.2_Aligned_Version" folder within the "data" folder.